-Enter the qualified family leave wages you paid to your employees for leave taken after March 31, 2021, and before October 1, 2021, including any qualified family leave wages that were above the social security wage base and any qualified family leave wages excluded from the definition of employment under sections 3121(b)(1)-(22).
+Enter the qualified family leave wages you paid this guarter of 2022 to your employees for leave taken after March 31, 2021, and before October 1, 2021, including any qualified family leave wages that were above the social security wage base and any qualified family leave wages excluded from the definition of employment under sections 3121(b)(1)-(22).
 See the instructions for line 11d, earlier, for more information about qualified family leave wages for leave taken after March 31, 2021, and before October 1, 2021.
-This amount is also entered on Worksheet 3, Step 2, line 2g.
+This amount is also entered on Worksheet 2, Step 2, line 2g.